Your claim could be worth...

 L Paterson, Personal Injury Claim

-Even if you didn't get the insurance details of the party involved,
+Even if you couldn’t obtain the insurance details of the party involved,

 you may still pursue a road traffic accident claim.